gotchoices/MyCHIPs/README.md

 You should be able to get a simulated network running and visualize credit lifts in the administrator console.
 Then review the work and results in the DSR study and see if you can help us move the project forward to deployment.

-There is a project roadmap in the TODO file.
+There is a project roadmap in the [TODO file](TODO).

 ### Talent needs:
-- Background: Distributed asynchronous network consensus protocols
+- Distributed asynchronous network consensus protocols (TLA+, SPIN)
-- Background: SSL/TLS, private/public key encryption
+- SSL/TLS, private/public key encryption
-- Background: General Internet security
+- General Internet security
-- Understand: Internet protocols
+- Internet protocols
-- Background: peer-to-peer networking
+- Peer-to-peer networking
-- Background: JavaScript coding
+- JavaScript/Node coding
-- Background: SQL, PLPGSQL coding
+- SQL, PLPGSQL coding
-- Background: Mobile app development
+- Mobile app development
-- Understand: accounting
+- Accounting
-- Understand: economics
+- Economics
-- Understand: contract law
+- Contract law